magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-clean-url

-It checks for a valid URL.
+Checks for a valid URL.
 Protocol type is not necessary.

 #### Example